-Haven’t you heard?
-South of the river is the coolest part of London nowadays, and Southwark is the place to be.
-Home to Tate Modern, Borough Market, Shakespeare’s Globe theatre, and only a short walk from Southbank’s cultural hub, it’s art and architecture is matched by a buzzing food scene.
-These are the neighbourhood’s five best hotels.
+Home to Tate Modern, Borough Market, Shakespeare’s Globe Theatre, and only a short walk from Southbank’s cultural hub, Southwark mixes art and architecture with a buzzing food scene.
+These are the neighbourhood’s six best hotels.

 Southwark is the perfect place to base yourself in London if you’re looking for a good time – in addition to the major landmarks, it’s home to some of the coolest bars, pubs and clubs in town – keeping even the most hard-to-please travellers well satisfied.

 Ideal for those who like a lively atmosphere and plenty to do within a hotel’s walls, Sea Containers is a destination in itself.
 There’s an enormous spa that offers everything from premium cosmetics to Hammamii treatments, a gym, an in-house Curzon cinema and three bar-restaurants for rounding off the day in style.
 The rooms themselves are sleek, with all the glamour of a 1920s cruise liner.
 Enjoy fantastic skyline views over London from the window – with the likes of The Shard, St Paul’s Cathedral and The London Eye all clearly visible.

 Deep-green palm leaves, muted tones and European-style decor make the Hoxton Southwark feel a million miles away from London’s bustling city centre.
 Wake up to views of the city from the Walkie Talkie building to the Shard and beyond, before tucking into your curated breakfast bag (a welcome feature of all Hoxton hotels).
 Dining al fresco at the rooftop restaurant with a plate of fresh oysters on a warm day, you may feel as though you’re elsewhere in Europe – not perched in the heart of the UK capital with the entire city at your feet.